gem5bootcamp/lps2024/slides/06-Contributing/01-contributing.md

 ## What can't I contribute?

-1. _Anything that'll be a burden for the community to maintain_ : If you've developed something complex that would be seen to require significant updates as gem5 chances, it's unlikely to be accepted.
+1. _Anything that'll be a burden for the community to maintain_: If you've developed something complex that would be seen to require significant updates as gem5 changes, it's unlikely to be accepted.
 A large part of avoiding or fixing changes to get around this regards testing.

-2. _Something for which we can't validate correctness, now or in the future_ : If you've developed something that's hard to test, or that we can't easily validate is correct, it's unlikely to be accepted.
+2. _Something for which we can't validate correctness, now or in the future_: If you've developed something that's hard to test, or that we can't easily validate is correct, it's unlikely to be accepted.
 We can't just read the code and always understand that it's functional. **To avoid this provide tests with your changes** (more of this later).

-3. _Features that are overly niche and lack general applicability to the typical gem5 user_ : If it's something you and only one or two other people will use, it's unlikely to be accepted.
+3. _Features that are overly niche and lack general applicability to the typical gem5 user_: If it's something you and only one or two other people will use, it's unlikely to be accepted.
 In these cases it's probably better to maintain a fork of gem5 with your changes.

-4. _It doesn't conform our standards_ :  (typically style guidelines) the code is fine, it works, but you need to make some changes to make it conform to our style guidelines.
+4. _It doesn't conform our standards_:  (typically style guidelines) the code is fine, it works, but you need to make some changes to make it conform to our style guidelines.
 This is a common reason for changes to be rejected, but it's also one of the easiest to fix.

 ---